DoctorLai/steem-load-balancer/README.md

 - min_blockchain_version: Min blockchain version number e.g. 0.23.0 to decide the validity of a node.
 - max_payload_size: Max payload size.
 - max_jussi_number_diff: The maximum difference of block difference is allowed.
-- loggging_max_body_len: truncate the request.body in log.
+- logging_max_body_len: truncate the request.body in log.
 - retry_count: Retry count for GET and POST forward requests.
 There is a 100ms between retries.
 - rejectUnauthorized: Should we ignore SSL errors?
 Default false
 - timeout: Max timeout (milliseconds) for fetch to time out.